asimihsan/notes/[course] social network analysis - 2012 - 001.md

 -	www.moviegalaxies.com
 -	Indegree/outdegree, discussed before.
 -	Trade in petroleum, source: NBER / UN Trade Doha
--	Ask yourself what your network represents and what it's scope is.
+-	Ask yourself what your network represents and what its scope is.
 -	Common tactic - size node by in-degree, colour node by out-degree or ratio of in/out degree.
 -	**Normalization**
 	-	Divide degree by maximum possible degree, $$N-1$$.